NoSubstitute/CB_Inventory/README.md

 https://docs.google.com/spreadsheets/d/13LY-vPYSpr-hSTy7fIzg9Y7nASiGbNzqegaaVaaYd3s/copy

-If you don't want to create a Sheet copy, the two scripts will also be available here in this repo.
+If you don't want to create a Sheet copy, the two scripts are also available here in this repo.
-Just give me a couple of minutes to fix that. :-)